SarthakJaingit/Artificially-Intelligent-Food-Assistant-for-the-Visually-Impaired/README.md

 * Link to notebook to show how pipeline works like training and dataset works.

 ## Write code for a way to infer on images using weight files in device and then explian how to use that code in the READme

+## Write how the train code is just there for reference and can't really be used maybe in the train readme.
+Also say what the dataset .py scripts do and mention how to build own train scripts around them.